The 3rd FERIA Handbook can be found HERE

 10.55 tbc

-Session 6A – Biomass/Waste 2: Michael Sadler Building, Rupert Beckett
+Session 6A – Net Zero Research (NZR): Michael Sadler Building, Rupert Beckett

 Session Chair: Dr Andrew Ross